Q&A: Police and crime commissioners

 - Setting out a force's strategy and policing priorities through the Police and Crime Plan

-- Setting out the force budget and community safety grants - taken together, the commissioners are responsible for £8bn of spending on police in England and Wales
+- Setting out the force budgets - between them the commissioners are responsible for about £11bn a year of spending on police in England and Wales

 - Reporting annually on progress